UtahEFD/QES-Public/README.md

 ### CUDA 10.2 Based Builds with NVIDIA OptiX Support

+*This is the preferred build setup on CHPC*

 To build with CUDA 10.2 and OptiX 7.1.0 on CHPC, please use the following

 ```